soapdog/patchfox/README.md

 ## Requirements

-* [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) or [Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/) (for unsigned extension support, see https://wiki.mozilla.org/Add-ons/Extension_Signing#FAQ)
+* [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) or [Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/) (for unsigned extension support; see https://wiki.mozilla.org/Add-ons/Extension_Signing#FAQ)
 * [Scuttle Shell](https://github.com/ssbc/scuttle-shell).
 This is a soft requirement.
 You can use your own _sbot_ or even have another client such as [Patchwork](http://github.com/ssbc/patchwork) or [Patchbay](http://github.com/ssbc/patchbay) running.

 ## Running